dps923/winter2020/notes/week05.md

 ## DPS923 MAP523 Week 5 Notes

+> Thursday, January 30 - classroom lecture
+> Monday, February 3 - hands-on in the computer-lab

 Last week, we introduced the foundations of a typical substantial iOS app, including the ability to work with multiple scenes, the navigation interface, and using a data model.

 This week, we begin in-depth coverage, and introduce another foundation topic, storage (persistence).